mekatrol/docker-mail-server/README.md

 ## Server folder

-> a full mail server and can be used without the relay.
+> An email server Dockerfile to create a fully configured image.

 ## Relay folder

-> a postfix MTA to relay emails (over encrypted link) to the server.
-Useful to allow SMTP server to run in cloud (on small resource/low cost host) and then server part can be run on private local on-premises stack (e.g. at home).
-Running the server on 'in house' servers means that extension such as AI spam detection can run using cheaper GPU / TPU resources (GPUs in cloud can be expensive).
-Especially when training the AI models.
+> Under developement.
+Not usable for now (or maybe forever!)...

 ## Running the Server

 ### Copy files

 1.  add_users.sh - a script that can be executed to add email users and catch all addresses.
-2.  create.sh - creates the Docker network, image and container to run the server.
+2.  create.sh - creates the Docker network, image and container then runs the server.
 3.  destroy.sh - destroys the container and image (but not network).
+For quick cleanup while debuggin image / container creation.
 4. Dockerfile - the Dockerfile used to build the server image.
 This file contains all of the configuration for NGINX, Postfix, Dovecot, Postgres, etc
 5.  user.csv - can be used to define the users, passwords and catch all addresses.